SUNET/edusign-app/README.rst

     String.
 Password for Basic Auth for the eduSign API.

 SIGN_REQUESTER_ID
     String.
-SAML2 Entity ID for the eduSign API as an SP.
+SAML2 Entity ID for the eduSign app as an SP.
 Set separately from the SP entityId at :code:`shibboleth2.xml` because in development we usually fake it (since it needs to be registered with the API).